Skip to content

 Source code: github.com/pkhamdee/coffee-agent

-When a user wants to do something that doesn't fit neatly into your flowchart — when they say something ambiguous, change their mind mid-conversation, or combine requests in ways you didn't anticipate — the rigid-logic app breaks down.
-You end up writing more and more special-case handling until the code becomes unmaintainable.
+That model has a hard ceiling.
+When a user says something ambiguous, changes their mind mid-conversation, or combines requests in ways you didn't anticipate, the rigid-logic app breaks down.
+You write more and more special-case handling until the code becomes unmaintainable.

 AI agents flip this model.
-Instead of programming every decision upfront, you give your application a reasoning engine — a brain — and let it figure out what to do.
-The application stops being a flowchart and starts being a collaborator.
+You give your application a reasoning engine — a brain — and let it figure out what to do.
+This post walks through a real, runnable example: Coffee Agent, a coffee shop ordering chatbot built with NestJS, React, LangGraph, and a local LLM on Ollama.

 Tech Stack of a Modern AI App in 2026: The Complete Layer-by-Layer Guide